 Pathophysiology of Chronic Pyelonephritis

-The Ask-Upmark kidney is a special form of chronic pyelonephritis with an activated renin-angiotensin-aldosterone system (RAAS).
-The RAAS activation leads to secondary hyperaldosteronism and severe arterial hypertension which results in further vascular injury and progressive renal insufficiency.
+The Ask-Upmark kidney is a unique form of chronic pyelonephritis with an activated renin-angiotensin-aldosterone system (RAAS).
+The RAAS activation leads to secondary hyperaldosteronism and severe arterial hypertension, which results in further vascular injury and progressive chronic kidney disease.

-Chronic pyelonephritis with bilateral involvement and severe scarring may lead to chronic renal failure.
+Chronic pyelonephritis with bilateral involvement and severe scarring may lead to end-stage renal disease.

 Signs and Symptoms of Chronic Pyelonephritis